RaphaelP07/instaclone/README.md

 # Instaclone

-A Ruby on Rails app that mimics features of Instagram
+A Ruby on Rails app that mimics the features of Instagram